SelinaXM/WalmartHomework/README.md

 2. Build Project By Gradle
 ===================================

-Run below command inside of this project folder
+Run "gradle build" command inside of this project folder

-$ gradle build

 ===================================
 3. Test Project By Gradle
 ===================================

-Run below command inside of this project folder
+Run "gradle test" command inside of this project folder

-$ gradle test

 ===================================
 4. Testing